Utkarsh-3108/Clinic-Management-System_UM_project-3/README.md

 - Update `firebase/config.js` with your Firebase configuration
 - Sign Up and create your own database to use the Back-end services.

-4. **Access the application directly:**
-   - Open your browser and go to `http://127.0.0.1:5500/index.html` to see login page.

 ## Usage

 - Register/login as a user or admin